 (7) The Registrar of Titles shall register the instrument creating or surrendering a grant of easement or a restrictive covenant by noting it on the strata plan in the manner prescribed.

-[Section 20 amended by No. 58 of 1995 s.
+[Section 20 amended: No. 58 of 1995 s.
 92.]

 21. Encroachments treated as common property